berdakh/blog/_pages/publication.md

 * <u>B. Abibullaev</u> and J. An.
-Classification of frontal cortex hemodynamic response during cognitive tasks using wavelet transforms and machine learning algorithms. , 34(10):1394–410, 2012.
+Classification of frontal cortex hemodynamic response during cognitive tasks using wavelet transforms and machine learning algorithms. *Medical Engineering Physics*, 34(10):1394–410, 2012.
 Elsevier.

 * <u>B. Abibullaev</u> and J. An.
-Decision support algorithm for diagnosis of ADHD disorder using electroencephalograms. , 36(4):2675–2688, 2011.
+Decision support algorithm for diagnosis of ADHD disorder using electroencephalograms. *Journal of Medical Systems*, 36(4):2675–2688, 2011.
 Springer.

 * <u>B. Abibullaev</u>, J. An, and J.I.
 Moon.
 Neural network
-classification of brain hemodynamic responses from four mental tasks. , 5(4):340–359, 2011.
+classification of brain hemodynamic responses from four mental tasks. *International Journal of Optomechatronics*, 5(4):340–359, 2011.
 Taylor & Francis.

 * <u>B. Abibullaev</u> and H.D.
 Seo.
 A new QRS detection method using
-wavelets and artificial neural networks. , 35(4):683–691, 2011.
+wavelets and artificial neural networks. *Journal of Medical Systems*, 35(4):683–691, 2011.
 Springer.

 * <u>B. Abibullaev</u>, M.S.
 Kim, and H.D.
 Seo.
 Epileptic spike detection
-using continuous wavelet transforms and artificial neural networks. , 8(1):33–48, 2010.
-Worldscientific.
+using continuous wavelet transforms and artificial neural networks. , 8(1):33–48, 2010. *International journal of wavelets, multiresolution and information processing*, Worldscientific.

 * <u>B. Abibullaev</u>, M.S.
 Kim, and H.D.
 Seo.
 Seizure detection in
-temporal lobe epileptic EEGs using the best basis wavelet functions. , 34(4):755–765, 2010.
+temporal lobe epileptic EEGs using the best basis wavelet functions. *Journal of Medical Systems*, 34(4):755–765, 2010.
 Springer.

-##  3. <a name='ConferencePublications'></a>Conference Publications
+##  <a name='ConferencePublications'></a>Conference Publications

 * A. Oleinikov, <u>B. Abibullaev</u>, M. Folgheraiter, "On the Classification of Electromyography Signals to Control a Four Degree-Of-Freedom Prosthetic Device," in 2020 42nd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC)